ondat/documentation/docs/install/microsoft-azure-aks.md

 ![Helm Install](/images/docs/install/HelmInstall.png)

-1. The first set of commands adds the Ondat Helm repository and ensures a updated local cache
+1. The first set of commands adds the Ondat Helm repository and ensures a updated local cache.

 ```bash
 helm repo add ondat https://ondat.github.io/charts && \
 helm repo update && \
 ```

-2. The last command installs Ondat with a set of basic install parameters that are sufficent for a basic trial installation
+2. The last command installs Ondat with a set of basic install parameters that are sufficent for a basic trial installation.

 ```bash
 helm install ondat ondat/ondat \